betterscientificsoftware/bssw.io/CuratedContent/GitHubActions.md

 nowhere else.
 In fact, it is often difficult even to test [GitHub Action workflows locally](https://github.com/nektos/act).
-Depending on the kind of activity to be automated, it may be best for a project to minimize dependence on GitHub Actions and implement the majority of work as a single job shell or python script.
+Depending on the kind of activity to be automated, it may be best for a project to minimize dependence on GitHub Actions and implement the majority of work as a single job workflow that invokes a shell or python script.

 <!---
 Publish: review